Spin-polarized current in non-collinear antiferromagnets

-We note that there has been several proposals for an AFM junctions (tunneling or metallic) based on collinear AFMs \cite{Nunez2006,Merodio2014,Saidaoui2016,Stamenova2016}, but so far only a tiny TMR effect has been demonstrated \cite{WangYuyan2014}.
-The non-collinear AFMTJs are promising candidates for an experimental realization of an AFMTJ since they are based on the same mechanism as the, experimentally well established, FM MTJs.
+It has been predicted by many authors that magnetoresistance and a STT will occur even in spin valves or tunneling junctions composed of collinear AFMs in which current is not spin-polarized \cite{Nunez2006,Haney2007,Xu2008a,Haney2008a,Prakhya2014,Merodio2014,Saidaoui2014,Macdonald2011,Manchon2016,Saidaoui2016a,Stamenova2017}.
+These effects, however, rely on quantum coherence and perfect interfaces and were shown to be strongly suppressed by disorder \cite{Duine2007,Saidaoui2014,Manchon2016}.
+The effects we have described here, on the other hand, do not rely on perfect interfaces and are expected to be similarly robust as the analogous effects in FMs since they rely only on the existence of the spin-polarized current.
 We also remark that the longitudinal spin currents can occur in nonmagnetic materials as well if the crystalline symmetry is low enough \cite{Wimmer2015}.
 Such spin currents differ from the spin-polarized currents discussed here since they are even under time reversal and require SOC.

-The transversal spin currents are similar to the spin currents due to the SHE, but they have a different symmetry properties.
-In particular, since these spin currents are odd under time-reversal, the spin currents in magnetic domains with opposite magnetic moments will be precisely opposite and thus the odd spin currents will tend to cancel out in samples with many magnetic domains.
-Recently several experiments have demonstrated a SOT in FM/Mn$_3$Ir heterostructures \cite{Tshitoyan2015,Zhang2016,Oh2016,Wu2016}.
-While the origin of this torque is still discussed, it is generally assumed to be at least partly generated by the SHE.
-Since our calculations show that the odd transversal spin currents are in Mn$_3$Ir larger than the intrinsic SHE (the intrinsic SHE in Mn$_3$Ir is 215 $\hbar/e (\Omega \cdot \text{cm})^{-1}$ \cite{ZhangYang2016arxiv}), we expect them to also contribute to the SOT.
+The transverse spin currents are similar to the spin currents due to the SHE, but differ in some key aspects.
+Because their origin is different they will depend differently on disorder and material properties such as SOC.
+Perhaps more importantly, the symmetry of the odd spin currents is distinct from the SHE.
+As a consequence the odd spin currents can have different spin-polarization than SHE, which could be important for the SOT \cite{MacNeill2016}.
+Furthermore, since these spin currents are odd under time-reversal, they will tend to cancel out in samples with many magnetic domains.
+Recently several experiments have demonstrated a SOT in Mn$_3$Ir/FM heterostructures \cite{Tshitoyan2015,Zhang2016,Oh2016,Wu2016}.
+While the origin of such a torque is not clear \cite{Oh2016} it is known that in heavy metal/FM heterostructures, the SHE plays an important role \cite{Fan2014,freimuth2014}.
+Since our calculations show that the odd transverse spin currents are in Mn$_3$Ir larger than the intrinsic SHE (the intrinsic SHE in Mn$_3$Ir is 215 $\hbar/e (\Omega \cdot \text{cm})^{-1}$ \cite{YangZhang2017}), we expect them to also contribute to the SOT.
+Taking the odd spin currents into account could help towards a better understanding of the unexplained features of the SOT \cite{Oh2016}.